 When you’re busy balancing work, family, and your social life, organizing your home can easily take a backseat to the demands of your daily life.
 As our day-to-day responsibilities and commitments adjust to match our new reality, you may find yourself spending a lot more time at home—suddenly those cute tchotchkes and things you were sure you’d use someday look an awful lot like clutter.

 Whether you’re a procrastinator with a penchant for putting off home tasks or a go-getter who’s already Marie Kondo’d your entire home, now is a great time to devote some attention to tidying your at-home oasis.
-But how exactly do you get organized when you can’t easily get to the store to acquire the supplies you need to get everything in order?
+But how exactly do you get organized when you can’t easily get to the store to acquire the home organizing tools you need to get everything in order?

 You could order supplies online, but delays abound and non-medical shipments are being deprioritized by many companies.
 Don’t worry—if you’ve got gadgets and gizmos aplenty (we know you do), save your money and turn your focus to unused items you have laying around to get organized.

-Keep reading for our advice on organizing your home using items you already own.
+Keep reading for our advice on how to organize your home using items you already own.

 Start by sorting through your stuff